 Skip to main content

-• Stewardship is about me partnering with God to best utilize the resources He's blessed me with.
+Biblical Stewardship & Management: Stewardship is about me partnering with God to best utilize the resources (people, finances, etc) He's entrusted to the church I serve.

-• Stewardship is about intimacy with Jesus, trusting Him with my security.
+Biblical Stewardship & Trust: Stewardship is about intimacy with Jesus, trusting Him with both my own security, and the health (financial and otherwise) of the church I serve.

-• Stewardship is about taking good care of what Jesus has entrusted to me.
+Biblical Stewardship & Shepherding: Stewardship is about taking good care of the people Jesus has entrusted to me, putting relationships and discipliship first.

 What Is Stewardship?